akhileshvattumilli/Pokerbot/README.md

 # Readme Pokerbot

 This project implements a poker-playing bot for **B4G Hold'em**, a custom variant of Texas Hold'em designed for the Build4Good 2025 hackathon.
-The bot, named `readme`, was developed to autonomously play poker matches and make strategic decisions under time constraints.
+The bot, named `23NPCs`, was developed to autonomously play poker matches and make strategic decisions under time constraints.

 ## B4G Hold'em Rules